Leuthold Weeden Capital Management, the advisor for the Leuthold funds,

 The collapse of the deal leaves DWS in limbo.
 But news reports suggest firms

-such as J.P.
+J.P.
 Morgan Chase JPM and State Street STT may bid for the

 remaining pieces of Deutsche's asset-management business, including the fund